Communication privacy management theory: Online social media

 Recent researchers apply CPM to investigate privacy management for online blogging, Facebook usage and online dating.
 Further, there have been investigations into parental behavior that is enacted through online social media; specifically when parents 'friend' their children and the management of privacy that ensues from that.
 Privacy practices in social network sites often appear paradoxical, as content-sharing behavior stands in conflict with the need to reduce disclosure-related harms.
-Some study explore privacy in social network sites as a contextual information practice, managed by a process of boundary regulation.
+One study explored privacy in social network sites as a contextual information practice, managed by a process of boundary regulation.
 Disclosing private information online functions differently than disclosing private information in face to face instances.
 The mediated nature of social media means that it can be harder to control who sees what information and how that information can be spread.
-Thus, it's harder to control boundaries and linkage.
+Thus, it is harder to control boundaries and linkage.
 Trust and risk management become important factors in sharing information online.

 As social media continues to develop and become an essential part in everyday life, more younger audiences are attuned to how much information is under surveillance.
-Surveillance from family, schools and potential employers means individuals can't fully control the boundaries and co-owners of their private information, which has implications for what is shared and how individuals present themselves online.
+Surveillance from family, schools and potential employers means individuals cannot fully control the boundaries and co-owners of their private information, which has implications for what is shared and how individuals present themselves online.

+An issue that often can arise within families is the amount of information posted to the internet by one's parents without their permission.
+Parents often post family photos of their children or accomplishments without contacting their children first.
+One study, in particular, analyzed the children's responses to the information being posted by their parents.
+The results depended on the type of information posted and the details and photos included.